 Overview: You select and rank your course preferences for the fall and spring semesters.
 At the conclusion of the course selection period, the lottery process is run to enroll students in courses giving third-year students priority.
 The lottery for fall and spring are run separately.
-Students will be able to view their preliminary schedules on the Student Link no later than July 7.
-We will mail course confirmations and any updated course information to registered students in mid to late July.
+Students will be able to view their preliminary schedules on the Student Link no later than June 20.
+We will email course confirmations and any updated course information to registered students in late June.
 All students will have an opportunity to make changes to their schedule during the add/drop period.
 Detailed information regarding add/drop procedures is included below.